m4pol/fatebot/README.md

 # Fatebot
 An IRC botnet, that's mainly used to launch denial-of-service attacks.
-This botnet will primarily scan on SSH default port, and exploit on IoT devices vulnerability.
-The main scanning method involves SSH default port brute-force, which mostly used by servers, even there is a scope scan.
+This botnet will primarily scan on SSH default port to brute-force attack, and HTTP for IoT or server vulnerabilities exploit. <b>The "main" scanning method that's involves SSH default port brute-force attack, which mostly used by servers.
 Also the loader process are not that effective for multiple architecture.
-So, do not expect many bot hits.

-# Spread Feature
-The spread feature will scan on the default SSH and HTTP (vulnerabilities).
-Option about the scan feature in this bot is to scan on CN, USA, KR, and BR networks or you can do a random scan or even you can add your own networks, all of these is up to you.
-This bot will brute-force attack and exploit the target device, server, etc that's run Linux or uses MIPS/ARM x32 architecture.
-The loader will use "wget" or "curl" as a default loader for downloading payload from The FTP server or any option in any server type that you can host your payload, not maintionly to be an FTP server.
+So, do not expect many bot hits.</b> Option about the scan feature in this bot is to scope scan on CN, USA, KR, and BR networks by default.
+However, you can also do a random scan, or even add your own networks.
+All of these is up to you.

 	# How to add more scanner network (Create your own scan mod).